-Mint can be purchased in over 30 varieties including spearmint, peppermint, mountain mint, lemon mint, apple mint, and chocolate mint.
+Mint can be purchased in over 30 varieties including spearmint, peppermint, mountain mint, lemon mint, apple mint, horse mint, and chocolate mint.
 As a medicinal herb, mint tea is used to stop stomachache and indigestion.
 It is a digestive tonic that helps prevent vomiting and promotes bile flow.
 Mint promotes sweating, increases urine flow, and cools the internal organs.

 Mint is useful as a compress on inflamed joints and painful muscles.
 Mint can also help stop a toothache.
 Flower tops are best for this purpose and should be pressed directly on the offending tooth.
 Mint is often added to steam baths for relieving congestion and stuffy nose.
 Mint is also used to whiten teeth.

 The essential oil of mint is good for bug bites, stings, and other itchy skin irritations.
 Dilute with water and apply to scabies, ringworm, or mild burns.
 This mixture may also be used as a mosquito repellant.
 Mint essential oil is also used in massage for relieving tension headaches, fevers, and menstrual cramps (always dilute with carrier oil before using in massage).

 Mint leaves are used in teas, beverages, syrups, cookies, candy, and ice cream.
 Mint is also used in mouthwash, breath fresheners, toothpaste, and chewing gum.
 To make mint tea, pick fresh leaves and steep in hot water for ten minutes before drinking.
 Mint may be added to any herbal tea to improve flavor.